Hallett, South Australia

 The town was named for pioneering pastoralist and politician John Hallett, and laid out on his property "Willogoleechee".
 The first were offered for sale on 7 July 1870.
 Hallett Cove was also named for him.

 Once a railhead for the local farming community, the town today features a General Store with fuel supply and the Wildongoleechie Hotel, which dates from 1868.
 A second hotel, the Unicorn Hotel, existed in the 1870s, but is long gone.

 The Good Shepherd Catholic Church was formerly the Hallett Freemasons Lodge; once the second-smallest lodge in the state, it closed in 1978 and was acquired by the Catholic Church in 1980.
-The building remains but no longer operates as a Church, having fallen into disrepair.
+The building remains but no longer operates as a Church, sold in 2023 it is now a private residence.
 The Uniting Church (formerly the Methodist Church) opened in 1928.
 A third church, St Catherine of Sienna Anglican Church, opened in 1957 and closed in 2003.

+Hallett was located on the broad gauge Roseworthy-Peterborough railway line.
+The railway line was closed and removed in the early 1990s.

 The historic Cappeedee Homestead and Woolshed is listed on the South Australian Heritage Register.

 Hallett is the closest town to Mount Bryan East, birthplace of Sir Hubert Wilkins polar explorer, ornithologist, pilot, soldier, geographer and photographer (1888–1958), perhaps the last modern explorer.
 Sir Hubert Wilkins birthplace and childhood home, Netfield, now restored as a historic site, is easily accessible from the renowned Mount Dare Driving Circuit between Hallett and Terowie.

+Hallett is on the long distance walking route, the Heysen Trail.